Trulioo/trulioo-embedid-middleware/README.md

 # Onboard verified customers instantly with [EmbedID](https://gateway-admin.trulioo.com/).
 Automatic form creation for any country.
 Get the right data at the right time for verifying new customers.

-Integrating EmbedID is done in a few easy steps. this package will help you deal with stage 5.
+Integrating EmbedID is done in a few easy steps.
+This package will help you deal with stage 5.
 Full steps:

 1. Go to [https://gateway-admin.trulioo.com](https://gateway-admin.trulioo.com/) to get access.
 2. Play with the [Author](https://gateway-admin.trulioo.com/author) tool to set the look and feel that's right for your brands onboarding experience.